kyma-project/serverless/docs/user/00-20-configure-serverless.md

        enableInternal: true
    ```

+> [!CAUTION]
+> The `spec.dockerRegistry` field is deprecated and will be removed in a future version of Serverless where Functions won't require building images.

 ## Configure Docker Registry

 By default, Serverless uses PersistentVolume (PV) as the internal registry to store Docker images for Functions.
 The default storage size of a single volume is 20 GB.
 This internal registry is suitable for local development.